dandi/dandi-archive/DEVELOPMENT.md

 2. Run `docker-compose run --rm django ./manage.py createcachetable`
 3. Run `docker-compose run --rm django ./manage.py createsuperuser --email $(git config user.email)` and follow the prompts to create your own user.
-   We set your username to your git email to ensure parity with how GitHub logins work.
+   This sets your username to your git email to ensure parity with how GitHub logins work.
+You can also replace the command substitution expression with a literal email address, or omit the `--email` option entirely to run the command in interactive mode.
 4. Run `docker-compose run --rm django ./manage.py create_dev_dandiset --owner $(git config user.email)`
    to create a dummy dandiset to start working with.